The Green Deal is the Government’s flagship energy-saving scheme which enables a householder to carry out energy-saving home improvements, including:

-These improvements may be paid for over time by instalments.
+These improvements may be paid for over time in instalments.

 An assessment is arranged by the household to be carried out by a Green Deal provider.

 The householder chooses which improvements to carry out and then signs a Green Deal plan.
 This is an unsecured loan attached to the electricity bill.
-The loan is for a minimum period of 10 years, maximum 25 years with interest thereon at somewhere between 7 and 8%.
+The loan is for a minimum period of 10 years and a maximum of 25 years with interest thereon.

 Like any other home improvements, consumers are advised to shop around between providers for the best deal so that the amount they need to borrow is kept to a minimum.